matchai/spacefish/README.md

 * [**Options**](./docs/Options.md) — Tweak section's behavior with tons of options.

-You have ability to customize or disable specific elements of Spacefish.
+You have the ability to customize or disable specific elements of Spacefish.
 All options must be overridden in your `config.fish`.

 ## License